El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, non-threatening.

 Jay Carney at the White House this afternoon, a press briefing, got a question.

-There's been some fears among gun owners, uh, Jay, that the president might unilaterally try to restrict their right to bear arms or their access to weapons.
+There's been some fears among gun owners, Jay, that the president might unilaterally try to restrict their right to bear arms or their access to weapons.

 Does the president believe that his executive powers give him the ability to restrict someone's right to access certain weapons or ammunition?

-The president, as he has said often and said yesterday, believes that the second amendment guarantees an individual right to bear arms.
+The president, as he has said often and said yesterday, believes that the Second Amendment guarantees an individual right to bear arms.

-The president will take a comprehensive approach, but it is a simple fact that there are limits on what can be done within existing law, And Congress has to act on the kinds of measures that we've already mentioned, because the power to do that is reserved by Congress and to Congress.
+The president will take a comprehensive approach, but it is a simple fact that there are limits on what can be done within existing law, and Congress has to act on the kinds of measures that we've already mentioned because the power to do that is reserved by Congress and to Congress.

 So I'm not going to get ahead of the president.